 With more than 7,100 islands, the Philippines is a sprawling country with a rich history of biodiversity.
 However that biodiversity is slowly eroding due to, unfortunately, us.
 The Philippine coral reefs have been especially damaged, due to the increase in our population’s need for coastal development.
 Another big issue has been deforestation, where decades of this practice has left only 3% of the original forest cover left.

-We are getting a lot of enquiries regarding volunteering to help in the Philippines since typhoon Haiyan.
+Keen to help in the Philippines since the devestation of typhoon Haiyan.
 You can either donate to an internationally recognised organisation like the Disasters Emergency Committee who are providing much needed help on the ground with experienced staff or apply to join a group building, construction and relief program.
 A lot of the organisations we work put a lot of their programs on hold since the disaster but are now focusing on recruiting new people.

 We work with some international volunteer sending agencies like Projects-Abroad who are currently offering placements including improving educational institutions and community building / renovation, you can view this placement and apply above.
 Please do not just book a flight to the Philippines and expect to be able to travel to affected areas and be able to make a difference, this might do more harm than good.
 The area of the country hit by typhoon Haiyan is really devestated and it is best to leave the main relief efforts to well established organisations and experienced skilled staff.

-Educational & Childcare Volunteer Programs in the Philippines
+Childcare & Teaching Volunteer Programs in the Philippines

 Teachers are needed to participate on programs in the Philippines, there are a lack of educational resources and also teachers and there are lots of openings all year round to work in the country.
 You could help lead lessons in English, maths, science or computing helping local teachers.
 These positions are closed during the summer months due to the school holidays.
 To get a paid volunteer position you will need to take a TEFL qualification.
 There are also community placements at youth centers, coaching sports like football and basketball and also orphanage roles which care for the most disadvantaged children in the country.